Central Prague Hotels on and Around Republic Square

 4 Star – Hotel Embassy

 Formerly called the Art Hotel Embassy and located in Petrska it’s a 5 minute walk to Republic Square or 12 minutes to the Old Town Square.
 Comfortably appointed rooms with armchairs (not just a regular chair).
 There is a small wellness area (sauna) available for a extra charge.
-There are a couple of nice steak restaurants, an excellent vegetarian and the Art Deco Cafe Imperial within 3 minutes walk.
+It’s a fairly quiet location with a couple of nice steak restaurants, an excellent vegetarian and the Art Deco Cafe Imperial within 3 minutes walk.

 3 Star – Hotel Axa